PAN001/All-CNN/task1.md

   -id ID                the running instance id -batchsize BATCH_SIZE
                         batch size
-  -epoches EPOCHES      the numer of epoches
+  -epochs EPOCHES      the number of epoches
-  -init INITIALIZER     the weight initializer -retrain RETRAIN      whether to train from the benginning or read weights
+  -init INITIALIZER     the weight initializer -retrain RETRAIN      whether to train from the beginning or read weights
                         from the pretrained model -weightspath WEIGHTS_PATH
                         the path of the pretrained model/weights